 - Is the animal trained to complete a specific task/duty?

 Legally, individuals with service animals are not required to register their animal; therefore, neither SAS nor any campus department keeps documentation/record of Service Animals.
 They are not required to wear a vest or be leashed.

 Handlers must retain good control over the animal, and the animal must be well behaved.
-If a service animal in your class becomes disruptive or aggressive and the handler is unable to regain or maintain control, call the OSU Police at 405-744-6523.
+If a service animal in your class becomes disruptive or aggressive and the handler is unable to regain or maintain control, report them to Student Conduct.

-For questions or concerns regarding service animals, please contact SAS or see the Department of Justice Service Animal publication.
+For questions or concerns regarding service animals, please contact us.

 Emotional Support Animal (ESA)